g-wilson/seba/README.md

 }
 ```

-The identity token provides the `user_id` and `account_id` in the same way as the access token, but it additionally provides the email addresses verified by the user.
+The identity token provides the `user_id` as the subject in the same way as the access token, but it additionally provides the email addresses verified by the user.